-The analysis of data from the service notification system for 2014/15 shows that, based on the reported figure the previous year, there has been a slight increase in notification call volumes compared to 2013/14.
-However, there have been significant shifts in the City functions that attracted the highest call volumes across the three financial years, with some of the more dramatic increases in call volumes recorded in 2012/13 (pertaining to electricity technical service delivery concerns, sewer, solid waste, and electricity financial and meter reading) as well as in 2013/14 (with regard to water and sanitation or meter queries, and electricity financial and meter reading).
-Against that, the biggest declines in call volumes for any City function over the last three financial years occurred in 2012/13 to 2013/14 (with regard to roads and stormwater, water, sewer, water and sanitation or meter queries, and housing (existing)).
+The analysis of data from the C3 notification system for 2013/14 shows that, based on the reported figure the previous year, there has been a slight decline in notification call volumes compared to 2012/13.
+However, there have been significant shifts in the City functions that attracted the highest call volumes across the three financial years, with some of the more dramatic increases in call volumes recorded in 2011/12 (pertaining to sewers, water and water demand management) as well as in 2013/14 (with regard to electricity technical complaints).
+Over against that, the biggest declines in call volumes for any City function over the last three financial years occurred in 2011/12 (with regard to water - informal settlements, safety and security, and transport).